 The following items can be placed in a storage unit, but you need to be careful to store them in the right way.

-You can store your medicine in a storage unit as long as it does not contain radioactive materials.
+You can store your medicine with a storage company as long as it does not contain radioactive materials.
 Keep in mind that aspirin and other medicines can break down with heat and moisture.
 It’s best to store medicine in a climate-controlled storage unit.

 Like medicine, electronics are best preserved when stored in a climate-controlled unit.
 However, you should remove batteries first because the batteries could corrode and damage other items.